pretorh/lfs-notes/steps/3-main-build.md

 - coreutils
     - patch: for character boundary, then `autoreconf -fiv`
     - tests:
-        - see `scripts/6/7/coreutils-test.sh`
+        - see `scripts/packages/coreutils-test.sh`
         - `sort-NaN-infloop` is known to fail with gcc 12 (but it passed)
         - 1041 total, 896 pass, 145 skip
-    - post install: move files, see `scripts/6/7/coreutils-post.sh`
+    - post install: move files, see `scripts/packages/coreutils-post-main.sh` (similar to 1st)
     - time: 0.9x real (user+sys: 2.1x)
 - check
     - basic config (`prefix`, `disable-static`) and simple build/test/install